 Adding devices to Botnet

-The malware works in such a way that upon infecting, it allows hackers to take over the device and make it part of a botnet to carry out different malicious activities including conducting Distributed Denial of Service (DDoS) attacks, spreading malware or infecting the system with ransomware etc.
+The malware works in such a way that upon infecting, it allows hackers to take over the device and make it part of a botnet to carry out different malicious activities including conducting Distributed Denial of Service (DDoS) attacks, spreading malware or infecting the system with ransomware, etc.

 A Botnet is a network of private computers infected with malicious software and controlled as a group without the owners’ knowledge, e.g., to send spam messages.

-Apart from these, the malware not only steals user data, it also disables the anti-virus program and removes other malware installed on the system.
+Apart from these, the malware not only steals user data, but it also disables the anti-virus program and removes other malware installed on the system.
 Dubbed MyloBot by Deep Instinct; based on its capabilities and sophistication, researchers believe that they have “never seen” such a malware before.